A nonparametric framework for treatment effect modifier discovery in high dimensions: Continuous Outcomes

 for $j=1,\ldots, p$.
 The parameter $\Psi: \mathcal{M} \rightarrow \mathbb{R}^p$ defined as $\Psi(P_0) = (\Psi_1(P_0), \ldots, \Psi_p(P_0))$ is therefore equal to the full-data estimand $\Psi^F(P_{X,0})$. \end{theorem}

 The two latest assumptions are ingrained in the causal inference literature.
 Assumption A\ref{ass:no-unmeasured-confounding} ensures that treatment assignment is regarded as if performed in a randomized experiment.
-It is more easily satisfied by considering many pre-treatment covariates as potential confounders.
+It is more easily satisfied by considering many pre-treatment covariates as potential confounders, especially when the complete set of confounders is unknown.
 Assumption A\ref{ass:positivity} requires all observations to have a non-zero probability of receiving either treatment condition, guaranteeing that $\bar{Q}_{0}(1, W)$ and $\bar{Q}_{0}(0, W)$ are equal to $\bar{Q}_{P_{X,0}}(1,W)$ and $\bar{Q}_{P_{X,0}}(0,W)$, respectively.